No matter how far you’ve gone the wrong way, you can always turn around and come back. But Sameer didn’t know how to turn back.

 The only problem was it had happened.

-These trips to the massage parlor for sexual purposes was part of a ten year history with unwanted sexual behaviours which started out with pornography use, masturbation and in recent times evolved over visitations to strip clubs and massage parlors.
+These trips to the massage parlor for sexual purposes was part of a ten-year history with unwanted sexual behaviors which started out with pornography use, masturbation and in recent times evolved over visitations to strip clubs and massage parlors.

 And that is the moment where I helped Sameer finally embrace his brokenness.

 To begin the process of purification from his unwanted sexual behaviors, Sameer would have to first take full responsibility for his actions and be ready to face whatever the painful and devastating consequences were of his choices.

 No matter how difficult, stepping fully into the truth was a necessary rite of passage that needed to happen.

 I asked him, “Why was it that you want to recover and do good?
 Was it because you are in a lot of pain?
 Do you just want to convince your wife that you are going to change so she does not leave you?
 Why is it that you really want to change?